Astra3l/ZXingQRCodeKotlin/README.md

 imageView.setImageBitmap(bitmap)
 ```

-## Support me
+## Buy me a coffee
-Thanks for reading this far, Appreciate your effort, If this tutorial really helped you consider buying me a coffee [here](https://www.buymeacoffee.com/riyasv).
+If this helped you consider [buying me a coffee ](https://www.buymeacoffee.com/riyasv).
 You can contact me through [LinkedIn](https://www.linkedin.com/in/riyasvmc).